nguyenphuminh/smolsurf/README.md

 * A text-based command line interface.
 * A new html engine that does not follow any standards.
-* Only Windows support :/
+* Cross-platform support as long as Node.js is supported.

 ## Using Smolsurf

-You can download a binary from the releases page, or build from source.
+You can download a binary from the releases page, run compiled distribution, or build from source.

 ### Build from source